mautic/user-documentation/docs/configuration/cron_jobs.rst

 You can also limit the number of Contacts to process per script execution using ``--max-events`` to further limit resources used.

-Since Mautic 5.1, Campaigns are triggered from newest to oldest.
+Since Mautic 5.1, Mautic triggers Campaigns in order from newest to oldest.
 This allows you to process newer Campaigns with higher priority.

 .. vale off